ZZ-Cat/CRSFforArduino/README.md

 ## Description

-This library allows your target development board to communicate with ExpressLRS receivers, giving you the ability to use modern RC handsets with your DIY robotics & remotely operated vehicle projects.
+Traditional PWM RC receivers are becoming a thing of the past & (by extension) are getting harder & harder to come by.
+CRSF is _the_ de-facto standard for RC nowadays, & it is time to bring it to the world of Arduino!
+This means that your development board is now compatible with any receiver that runs ExpressLRS firmware.

-## Why ELRS?
+## Why ExpressLRS?

-For starters, it's an open source radio control link that offers incredibly low latency, long range (EG close to 40km at 100mW of transmit power on 2.4GHz without failsafe), & it's incredibly robust in rough RF environments.
+For starters, it's an open source radio control link that offers incredibly low latency, long range (EG [100 kilometers on 2.4GHz](https://youtu.be/IjQYLyvai6s) without failsafe), & it's incredibly robust in rough RF environments.

-An ELRS receiver communicates to a connected host microcontroller through UART using a protocol known as CRSF (short for Crossfire).
-This is more robust than traditional PWM receivers, & only two pins are used for bidirectional serial communication.

-Also, I wanted to adapt ExpressLRS to the Arduino ecosystem to prove to myself that it could be done.
+An ExpressLRS receiver communicates to your development board through one of the board's Serial/UART ports.
+This provides you with up to 16 10-bit full resolution channels & telemetry without taking up unnecessary amounts of pin real estate.

 ## Installation